DarsiniUnnikrishnan/Consumer-Behavior-Analysis/README.md

 # 🛒 Consumer Behavior Analysis in E-commerce

 ## 📌 Overview
 This project analyzes consumer behavior for Hunter's e-grocery, a global e-commerce brand.
 Using **Apriori (R)** and **K-means clustering (Python)**, the study uncovers purchasing patterns and segments customers to enhance customer retention and satisfaction.
-The findings provide actionable insights to optimize marketing strategies, supply chain management, and promotional campaigns.
+The findings provide actionable insights to optimize marketing strategies, supply chain management, and promotional campaigns.The analysis, conducted as part of a university project at Cape Breton University,

 ---